chaudhuryB/ReadingToRobot/doc/installation.md

 You can find this app in Google's PlayStore or Apple's AppStore.

 Then, you need to install ADB and Python3.
-If you are using a linux machine, you already will have Python3 installed, and you can add ADB by running the following commands:
+If you are using a Linux machine, you already will have Python3 installed, and you can add ADB by running the following commands:

 ```